 (slight blue tint making them easier to locate) and others can come in opaque and enhancers which can completely change your eye

 color or enhance the natural color of your eye respectively.

 Brand: Contact lenses come in many different brands each with their own specific properties.
 Your eye doctor will decide on the brand that best suits your eye health and vision needs.

-Determining the right prescription and selecting the best contact lens brand for a wearer is a complex task best suited for experts.
+Now that we have learned how to read a contact lens prescription it is easy to understand how determining the right prescription and selecting the best contact lens brand for a wearer is a complex task best suited for experts.
 Defined as medical devices by the U.S. Food and Drug Agency, contact lenses are a prescription item and it is recommended that you consult your eye doctor if you experience any issues with your vision or eye health.

 CONTACT LENS KING BLOG